-It is possible to help your tween feel less awkward when navigating a sea of firsts: their first day of school, first time at a youth group or first volunteering opportunity.
+It is possible to help your tween feel less awkward when navigating a sea of firsts: their first day at a new school, first time at a youth group or first volunteering opportunity.

-Even the most confident teen can use a little coaching and encouragement.
+Even our most confident teen can use a little encouragement facing a ‘first.’

-In my attempts to be reassuring, I had actually set him up for disappointment.
+In my attempt to be reassuring, I had actually set him up for disappointment.

 Even the word awkward is, well, awkward.